A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Methods

 Horizon-specific calibration was evaluated through a bin-based risk calibration procedure.
 At each benchmark horizon $h$, predicted event risk was grouped into quantile-based bins $b = 1, \ldots, B$, and calibration error was summarized as the sample-size-weighted mean absolute gap

 where $n_b$ is the size of bin $b$, $\bar{r}_b(h)$ is the mean predicted event risk in that bin, and $\tilde{y}_b(h)$ is the IPCW-adjusted empirical event rate at horizon $h$.
 The empirical event rates used in this comparison were therefore estimated under right-censoring adjustment, consistent with the IPCW framework applied to the Brier score and IBS computations, rather than as unadjusted observed proportions.
 These reported calibration values are therefore horizon-specific weighted absolute calibration gaps.
-In addition, the strengthened calibration audit estimated approximate calibration intercept and slope by horizon through a weighted fit on the reliability-bin summaries, so that calibration could be interpreted jointly through primary gap, supporting Brier, support, and logit-scale slope/intercept diagnostics rather than through a single scalar alone \cite{Park2021ReviewSurvivalPerformance,VanHouwelingen2011DynamicPrediction,VanCalster2019Calibration}.
+In addition, the strengthened calibration audit estimated approximate calibration intercept and slope by horizon through a weighted fit on the reliability-bin summaries, so that calibration could be interpreted jointly through primary gap, supporting Brier, support, and logit-scale slope/intercept diagnostics rather than through a single scalar alone \citep{Park2021ReviewSurvivalPerformance}.

-Because leading margins were numerically small, uncertainty was assessed through enrollment-level bootstrap resampling (200 resamples, no model refit) on the held-out test set.
-Frozen predictions were resampled to obtain empirical intervals for IBS, time-dependent concordance, and Brier horizons; these reflect sampling variability only and are lower bounds on total uncertainty---retraining-based intervals, which would propagate model estimation variance, could be substantially wider.
-For time-dependent concordance, RSF's leading position was preserved in a large majority of resamples; for IBS, the bootstrap provided a directional signal only.
+\begin{sloppypar} Because leading margins were numerically small, uncertainty was assessed through enrollment-level bootstrap resampling (200~resamples, no model refit) on the held-out test set.
+Frozen predictions were resampled to obtain empirical intervals for IBS, time-dependent concordance, and Brier horizons; these reflect sampling variability only and are lower bounds on total uncertainty; retraining-based intervals, which would propagate model estimation variance, could be substantially wider.
+For time-dependent concordance, RSF's leading position was preserved in a large majority of resamples; for IBS, the bootstrap provided a directional signal only. \end{sloppypar}

-The comparable Cox model was subjected to a formal proportional-hazards audit yielding a C\_broad\_departure classification (10 of 38 covariates, 26.3\%); results from the comparable Cox branch should be narrated as from an approximate specification.
+The comparable Cox model was subjected to a formal proportional-hazards audit yielding a broad-departure-from-proportionality classification (10 of 38~covariates, 26.3\%); results from the comparable Cox branch should be narrated as from an approximate specification.
 DeepSurv shares the Cox-type structure but is not amenable to classical Schoenfeld diagnostics; detailed scope boundaries are reported in the Appendix.

 Table~\ref{tab:metric_reference} summarises all evaluation metrics used in the benchmark, organised by analytical role, with a plain-language description to support readers less familiar with survival-specific evaluation conventions.